-To recognise International Day of Women and Girls in Science 2018 and International Womens Day 2018, SRG are celebrating the world’s most influential women scientists
+To recognise International Day of Women and Girls in Science 2020, we're celebrating the world’s most influential women scientists.

-There are, however, a significant number of women in science making a major impact on the industry.
-Whilst there are countless online articles highlighting famous women scientists from the past — featuring the likes of Marie Curie — very little is made of female scientists currently in work.
-Whilst we’re not diminishing the impact of famous women in science history, you should really get to know those taking great strides forward right now.
+There are, however, a significant number of women in science making major inroads in the traditionally male-dominated discipline.
+While there are countless online articles highlighting famous women scientists from the past — featuring the likes of Marie Curie — very little is made of female scientists currently in work.

-Here we’re putting things right.
-From a polymath poetry translator to the inventor of a transformational genome editing technology, here are 4 of the most influential female scientists who are changing the world around us.
+From a polymath poetry translator to the inventor of a transformational genome editing technology, here are four of the most influential female scientists who are changing the world around us.

 1. Cynthia Kenyon

 Ever wanted to live forever?
 Molecular biologist Cynthia Kenyon may have the answer.
 OK, so it’s not quite as straightforward as that, but her genetic studies regarding ageing in C. elegans worms show us that it may be possible to make life longer.
 She found that a daf2 hormone receptor mutation doubled the lifespan of a simple worm without impacting on the quality of the worm’s life.
 In human terms, a mutant worm would look like a teenager in middle age.

 The most impressive part of Cynthia Kenyon’s studies is that when repeated on mice, the same effect took hold.
 As mice are mammals, it is possible that the same effect could be achieved in humans.
 Another finding was that living things with mutated daf2 hormone receptors are less likely to get ageing diseases, such as Alzheimer’s, cancer, or heart disease.
 Imagine if we could take a pill to introduce mutated daf2 hormone receptors into our bodies.